-For small to medium sized businesses, Product Information Management software can be a significant investment for the company.
+For small to medium-sized businesses, Product Information Management software can be a significant investment for a company.
 Monthly fees can be expensive, so I'll forgive you for thinking there is no way PIM systems can be seen as anything other than a cost for a business.
 But there are ways in which it can significantly save money and provide a platform for growth and expansion.

 Reduced HR Costs

 Time is money and PIM systems save time.
 Tonnes of it.
 Let us look at an example: